 A new stadium brought stability to the club in 1991 along with 12 winning records between 1990 and 2005.
 That year, after winning 99 games to take the AL Central title, the White Sox moved through the playoffs swiftly, ultimately winning the World Series by sweeping the Houston Astros.

-Posting a record of 62-100 last season, the White Sox are still a team in transition.
+Posting a record of 72-89 last season, the White Sox are still a team in transition.
 Manager Rick Renteria is shuffling around his lineup to try to bring the best out of this young squad.
-Bringing in veteran catcher James McCann to call the game behind the plate has had a calming presence for the rest of the position players.
-First baseman Jose Abreu leads the team, while Yoan Moncada, Tim Anderson, and Yolmer Sanchez all have just a few years of MLB experience under their belts while Nick Madrigal is getting his first taste of the MLB.
-The outfield is a similar story with veterans Jon Jay and Leury Garca showing the ropes to young leftfielder Eloy Jimenez.
-Right-handed hitter Welington Castillo is spending the majority of his time in the DH spot.
+Bringing in veteran catcher Yasmani Grandal to call the game behind the plate has had a calming presence for the rest of the position players.
+First baseman Jose Abreu leads the team, while Yoan Moncada, Tim Anderson have just a few years of MLB experience under their belts while Nick Madrigal is getting his first taste of the MLB.
+The outfield is a similar story with newly acquired veteran Nomar Mazara showing the ropes to Eloy Jimenez and Luis Roberts.
+Right-handed hitter Edwin Encarnacion cashed in on a deal that would bring him to Chicago as the DH.
 As the youth of this team grows into everyday players, Chicago might be able to soon turn the corner and become playoff contenders.

 The young pitching staff is putting in solid work as they are still trying to navigate through the ebbs and flows of the game to improve on the mound.
-Chicago may have to make a move or two during the season to bump this group up to the next level of competitiveness.
+Bringing in Dallas Keuchel from Atlanta is just the kind of move this club needs to bump them up to the next level of competitiveness.

 Notable alumni stars of the White Sox franchise include Ozzie Guillen, Robin Ventura, Carlton Fisk, Mark Buehrle, Harold Baines, ‘Shoeless’ Joe Jackson, Ted Lyons, Eddie Collins, Paul Konerko, Minnie Minoso, Luis Aparicio, Nellie Fox, Luke Appling, and Frank Thomas.
 For more information about the history of the Chicago White Sox click here.